Praetorians (video game): Gameplay

 Each civilization also has access to three highly specialised units that are superior to their "normal" counterparts.
 For example, Roman civilizations can field Gladiators – infantrymen that are hand-to-hand specialists – who also carry a dragnet which they can use to temporarily immobilise enemy troops, rendering them completely defenceless; Barbarian tribes have access to German Cavalry, who are the only cavalry unit in the game that can travel in forests and who also have a devastating charge; and Egyptian civilizations can recruit specialist archers from Nubia who can fire poison arrows that steadily drain the health points of enemy units.
 Each civilization also has access to scouts to act as a form of reconnaissance, as well as doctors who can heal their troops; each civilization's doctor also carries a unique ability specific to that culture.

 There are multiple types of terrain in the game.
 Forests can be used to hide infantry units, and to spring ambushes against troops out in the open.
 Watery terrain prevents heavy infantry units from crossing, unless it is a site where a wooden bridge can be built.
 Grassy terrain can be lit on fire and can kill troops that cross the fire.

 Members of an alliance may not attack one another, though it is still possible to attack an allied building or village belonging to an ally.
-In times of crisis team members can call upon each other via the message line: "We need help."
+In times of crisis team members can call upon each other via the message line "We need help".
 Allies will normally offer spare troops in assistance.
 Praetorians differs from other games of its genre in that resources do not play a part in it.
-In most real-time strategy games, items such as wood, food, gold, stone, and glory must be collected, to be spent during the creation of troops; in Praetorians, the only resource you need in order to recruit stronger soldiers are honour points.
-Honour points are earned by fighting and killing enemy troops.
+In most real-time strategy games, items such as wood, food, gold, stone, and glory must be collected, to be spent during the creation of troops; in Praetorians, the only resource the players need in order to recruit stronger soldiers are honour points, which are earned by fighting and killing enemy troops.
 There are also troop control points and unit control points: the former limits the number of troops a player may have in their army, and the latter limits the number of individual soldiers and army men that can be used.